whitestone-no/Cambion/README.md

 ### Subscribing

-There are two ways to say you want to subscribe to an event or synchronizer
+There are two ways to say you want to subscribe to an event or synchronizer.
+The difference between these is that an event is a one-way fire-and-forget message that is intended for multiple recipients, and a synchronized is a two-way message that is intended for one recipient, but can be called from multiple sources.

 #### Direct subscription